The Weekly Leader newspaper from 1908, published in Chesterhill, OH

 Other Sites of Interest

 Lennon Orchestra show of Nov.
-11 (see below for audio and video tracks!)
+11

 No River City show of October 28th